ver045/San-Francisco-Evictions/README.md

 ### Questions to answer:

-Have the yr-over-yr eviction rates increased or decreased since 2010?
+Have the year over year eviction rates increased or decreased since 2010?

 What are the leading reasons for evictions?